|What's In This Article

 List of Best Guard Dog Breeds for Families

 While it can differ from dog to dog, below is a list of best guard dogs for families that tend to emerge as the best family watchdogs.
 As with any pet, be sure you are ready to care for it in all regards—including the added protection training—before you adopt.
 Prices listed below reflect family-friendly dogs purchased through breeders, but it is always much cheaper to adopt—around $300 total.

 1. German Shepherd

 There’s a reason they’re often used in law enforcement: German Shepherds are intelligent, athletic, and make you feel protected.
 Protection training will go by quickly with this breed, and you can expect them to be great protective dog breeds for families and playtime with the kids

 2. Rhodesian Ridgeback

 Previously known as the “African Lion Hound,” the Rhodesian Ridgeback was originally bred to be courageous enough to hunt large South African game such as lions.
 They are big, athletic, and have a great temperament that makes them affectionate with loved ones and preeminent family guard dogs.
 Rhodesian Ridgeback puppies cost between $700 and $2000.

 3. American Staffordshire Terrier

 Small but mighty, the American Staffordshire Terrier or Staffordshire Bull Terrier has impressive power behind it’s medium, muscular frame making them excellent at protecting anyone or anything.
 It’s an agile, confident, and good-natured friend you can count on to watch over your home.
 Anywhere between $800 to $2,500 is how much it can cost you to get an American Staffordshire Terrier.

 If you’re in need of a sturdy working dog with plenty of energy, agility, and fearlessness, look no further than the Kuvasz.
-Your kids will feel like they’re cuddling a sheep with its all-white appearance!
+Any kid will feel like they’re cuddling a sheep with its all-white appearance!
 The average price of a Kuvasz is $1,200, but they can even go for higher than $2,000.